-Public broadcasters operate with a high degree of independence and, for the most part, effectively serve the public interest, a panelist said, especially UA: First and the three national public radio stations established with the launch of UA:PBC in 2017.
-However, one panelist said there is a substantial difference between public broadcasting at the national level and in the regions in providing reliable, objective, and diverse news.
+Public broadcasters operate with a high degree of independence and, for the most part, effectively serve the public interest, Zakusylo said, especially UA: First and the three national public radio stations established with the launch of UA:PBC in 2017.
+However, Pankratova said there is a substantial difference between public broadcasting at the national level and in the regions in providing reliable, objective, and diverse news.
 Other panelists said UA:PBC's two dozen regional affiliates are progressing unevenly, with some demonstrating resistance to reform.
 The branches are still early in the process, with new management in some regions hired in December 2017, and there are vacancies still to be filled in many areas.
 The UA logo will be granted to affiliates based on a three-month period of monitoring for quality and standards; so far, it has been bestowed upon the Sumy, Crimea, and Donbass channels.
 Regional public radio stations are to redesign their programming by March 2019.

 Outside of the public system, state and municipal media still largely serve the interests of politicians and officials.
-Municipal outlets produce complimentary content about local government and avoid critical coverage, said one panelist.
-Another panelist agreed that state-dependent media largely ignore opposition figures and people critical of the government.
+Municipal outlets produce complimentary content about local government and avoid critical coverage, Suzdaliev said.
+Kosyuk agreed that state-dependent media largely ignore opposition figures and people critical of the government.

 Privatization of state and municipal print media, with expected completion by the end of 2018, is progressing slowly.
 Only 148 of 716 outlets (21 percent) were in private hands by the end of 2017.
-According a media business association, 143 more publications are in process of destatization.
-One panelist said local governments are using the period of putative reform as a lever to cement their influence-attempting to install new and sympathetic editors in chief, for example, or threatening to take publications' properties.
-Five newspapers in the Zaporizhia region reported such tactics.
-Municipal media reported that they often receive undisguised directives on coverage from local officials.
+According to the Ukrainian Association of Media Business (UAMB), 143 more publications are in process of destatization.
+Tomilenko said local governments are using the period of putative reform as a lever to cement their influence-attempting to install new and sympathetic editors in chief, for example, or threatening to take publications' properties.
+Five newspapers in the Zaporizhia region reported such tactics to NUJU.
+Municipal media told NUJU they often receive undisguised directives on coverage from local officials.

-"There is general plurality, and different media stand for different viewpoints," said a panelist, "All types of media operate, with the television being the most popular."
+"There is general plurality, and different media stand for different viewpoints," Zakusylo said, "All types of media operate, with the television being the most popular."

-Many of the publications slated for privatization lack the funding and the skills for editorial and financial self-management, and 64 percent do not maintain websites, said one panelist, and expert on law and the media.
+Many of the publications slated for privatization lack the funding and the skills for editorial and financial self-management, and 64 percent do not maintain websites, Oleksandr Dyachenko, head of the legal department of UAMB, told DM.
 Civil society organizations have proposed legislation to improve procedures for fair state support of media-for example, extending and simplifying state funding for some outlets so they can continue publishing if they miss the privatization deadline, or ensuring that government bodies do not use advertising contracts to reward loyal media.

-There are numerous national news agencies, the largest being state-owned Ukrinform.
+There are numerous national news agencies, the largest being state-owned Ukrinform and the privately held UNIAN and Interfax.
 Generally, they are editorially independent, well-regarded, and widely used by national media, but most regional and local media cannot afford subscriptions.
-While state run, Ukrinform was found by media monitoring to be balanced and of high quality, and it provides considerable content online for free.
+While state run, Ukrinform was found by IMI monitoring to be balanced and of high quality, and it provides considerable content online for free.
 Most regional and local outlets cannot afford to use them, but national media subscribe.
-Only the largest national TV channels can afford to use the services of foreign news services, said a panelist.
+Only the largest national TV channels can afford to use the services of foreign news services, Zakusylo said.